 - a.
 There is good development for all teaching staff and opportunities to share good practice through learning communities.
-This supports the development of TLA and this is reflected in feedback from external reviewers and learners - Tutors have spent a development day visiting employers, identifying skills needs and adapting the curriculum - C. Meeting skills needs has been embedded into the College's Self-Assessment Process, although this will continue to develop into 2024/5 - d.
+This supports the development of TLA and this is reflected in feedback from external reviewers and learners - Tutors have spent a development day visiting employers, identifying skills needs and adapting the curriculum - C. Meeting skills needs has been embedded into the College's Self-Assessment Process - d.
 Embedding of employability is a strength across the college.
 Teachers are making better use of the experience of learners as well as their own industry experience.
-In many sessions both learners and tutor experience are used effectively to engage and add real world examples - The college has received external accreditation of its CEIAG through QCS and Matrix
+In many sessions both learners and tutor experience are used effectively to engage and add real world examples - e.
+The college has received external accreditation of its CEIAG through QCS and Matrix

 Volumes: against the sector trend, volumes of employer work have continued to grow.
 In addition, our annual report on destinations shows that very many learners go onto excellent destinations making a real difference to employers.
+As set out in 5.2 below, the overwhelming majority of provision is focussed on local and national priorities.

-Balance: This contribution has been achieved by Governors while balance priorities of quality, meeting local needs and maintaining financial viability if the College.
+Balance: This contribution has been achieved by Governors while balance priorities of quality, meeting local needs and maintaining financial viability of the College.
 The College can demonstrate areas of provision which have been continued in spite of their challenging financial position e.g. Hospitality.